poorna029/git-things/Readme.md

 ## To make git ignore files and folders create .gitignore file in root level
-in that .gitignore file just add folder or files
+in that .gitignore file just add folder or file names

 for Folders:
 suppose you have a folder called [api_keys]